EmeraldZhu/Dicee/README.md

-# Dicee
+# Dicee - Simple "Roll the Dice" game

-A small JS project implementing DOM where upon reload, the value of the 2 die change, and depending on which one's greater, displays who won and if they're equal, displays draw
+Every time you reload the page, the values on two dice change randomly.
+The game then compares the values and declares a winner based on which die has the higher number.
+In case of a tie, it announces a draw.

+A fun project to explore and understand the Document Object Model (DOM) manipulation in JavaScript.